Nikolay1992167/SecurityApp/README.md

 # User Service

-The service that is responsible for creating, storing data and authorizing users
+* The service that is responsible for creating, storing data and authorizing users.
+* This service works in conjunction with other services: config service, email service and news service.

 ### Technologies that I used on the project: